ceu-lang/ceu/docs/requests.md

 end
 ```

-In Céu, an `emit` to an output event returns a value of type `int` as an
-immediate feedback.
-Although each environment implementation can give its own semantics, this value
-typically represents error codes.
-Hence, to handle early errors, we use the return value of the `emit`.
+To represent early errors, we use the return value of the `emit`, i.e., a `0`
-As an example, a `0` represents success, and a `1` represents that the
+represents success, and a `1` represents that the associated resource is not
-associated resource is not yet bounded.
+yet bounded.

 To represent late errors, we add an additional type to the input declaration,
 before the event payload.